 If you are a first-timer, I suggest you smoke the light hookah flavors.

 Best hookah flavors and combinations

-In one hookah you can have two or three flavors mixed at the same time, for example mint and lemon or lemon and gum.
+In one hookah you can have two or three flavors mixed at the same time.
+For example, mint and lemon or lemon and gum.
 Some hookah bars and restaurants offer what they call “natural fruit hookah”: instead of the tobacco bowl they put an orange or lemon on the top of the hookah shaft and fill it with tobacco.
-Keep in mind that orange flavor gives headache to some users, so you might want to avoid it.
+Keep in mind that orange flavor gives a headache to some users, so you might want to avoid it.